gethomepage/homepage/docs/widgets/services/esphome.md

 widget:
   type: esphome
   url: http://esphome.host.or.ip:port
-  cookie: authenticated=MYCOOKIE # Only for auth enabled, you can get the cookie value watching at a request from the frontend
+  key: myesphomecookie # only if auth enabled, get the value from a request from the frontend e.g. `authenticated=myesphomecookie`
 ```